mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 These flags govern the implementation of multi-threading in the code.
 Must be enabled and set appropriately to run multi-threaded code.

 **OPENMP**: This enables the code to run in hybrid OpenMP-MPI (multi-threaded) mode.
 If you enable this, you need to edit the makefile compile command appropriately to be sure you are actually compiling with the required flags for OPENMP (on many machines the code will still compile and appear to be working normally, but you wont actually be multi-threading!).
 For example, on the XSEDE Stampede machine "-parallel -openmp" are added to the intel compiler OPT line.
 Set the value of OPENMP equal to the number of threads per MPI process.
 This can be anything from 1 (which is not useful, so make it at least 2 if you enable it at all) to the number of MPI cores on the node (some systems allow more threads than cores, but you should read up on your machine before you attempt anything like that).
 In the submission script for the job, you will also usually need to specify a flag for the number of threads you are using -- again, consult the guide for your local machine for running in hybrid OpenMP+MPI mode.
 The OpenMP threads use shared memory, so they must be on the same node; but only certain parts of the code can be multi-threaded.
 In general, this option is here to both allow larger parallelization and better code scaling for large simulations, and to help deal with memory errors (since OpenMP is shared memory, two threads on two cores will have effectively double the memory of two MPI processes on two cores).
 However, the gains (or losses) are highly dependent on both the specific problem, resolution, processor number, and machine configuration.
 You should experiment with this setting to get an idea of which values may be useful.

-**PTHREADS\_NUM\_THREADS**: This functions like OPENMP, but implements a custom PTHREADS multi-threading implementation.
-While more highly customized, the compilers for OpenMP have improved to the point where, for the same hybrid configurations, OPENMP is usually faster.
-That said, this can still be useful for some machines (particularly older ones) and certain highly customized applications.

 **MULTIPLEDOMAINS**: This subdivides the tree into smaller sub-domains which can be independently moved to different processors.
 This makes domain de-composition dramatically less dependent on spatial co-location, at the cost of increased communication and less ability to take advantage of multi-threading.
 Experiment with values here to see what works best -- in general, for problems with greater degrees of inhomogeneity, a higher value of this parameter can help.